harel-coffee/icwsm-2017-confounds-auto/README.md

 ## Install

 - Clone the repository.
-- Download the replication data at ...
+- Download the replication data ... at and extract it in the `data` directory.
 - Install the requirements using `pip install -r requirements.txt`.
 - Run `jupyter notebook` and open `Reproducibility.ipynb`.